-Is it possible to improve the mobile banking solutions in just a few days using Fintech design?
+Is it possible to remove friction and improve mobile banking products in just a few days using Fintech UI design?
 Many believe it requires a significant amount of time and financial investment.
 But that's not true.
 You can instantly increase overall user satisfaction by easing their most common struggles.
-In fact, by reading this Fintech UX / UI Guide of TOP 20 tips, you can detect improvement points using the power of the financial UX design, thus achieving great results with little effort.
+In fact, by reading this Fintech products UI design guide of TOP 20 tips to remove friction, you can detect improvement points of the financial user experience (UX), thus achieving great results with little effort.

 By using Pareto law, we can say that approximately 80% of customers use only 20% of all the functionality a financial app offers.